mozilla/pontoon/specs/0118-messaging-center.md

   - Subheader: `Filter by Locale`
     - Use existing 2-panel widget like the one already used for selecting locales in Pontoon
     - Choose locales by moving them from `Available` to `Chosen` (all locales available)
+    - Default value: all locales `Chosen`
     - Include a `Move All` option
     - Validation:
       - Error if no locales selected: `You must select at least one locale.`
   - Subheader: `Filter by Projects`
     - Use a 2-panel widget similar to the one used for selecting locales in Pontoon
     - Choose projects by moving them from `Available` to `Chosen` (all projects available)
+    - Default value: all projects `Chosen`
     - Include a `Move All` option
     - Validation:
       - Error if no projects selected: `You must select at least one project.`